Simon Rakoff

-Simon Rakoff (born August 30, 1960) is a Canadian comedian who began performing professionally in 1978.
-A veteran of the Canadian comedy scene, he has performed in every province and is widely regarded as one of the quickest and cleverest Canadian stand-up comedians.
-He has appeared on numerous Canadian television shows and festivals, including the Winnipeg Comedy Festival and Just for Laughs.
-He is also a frequent guest on CBC Radio on The Debaters and As It Happens.
+Simon Rakoff (born August 30, 1960) is a Canadian stand-up comedian, who began performing professionally in 1978.

+A veteran of the Canadian comedy scene, he has performed in every province, including at the Winnipeg Comedy Festival and Just for Laughs.
+He has also been a frequent guest on CBC Radio on The Debaters and As It Happens, and held the record for the most appearances by a stand-up comedian on the late-night talk show Open Mike with Mike Bullard.

+In 1999 he provided comedic political commentary for CTV's live coverage of the 1999 Ontario general election.
+In 2005 he was a guest on the debut episode of Unlocked, Andy Barrie's talk show on CIUT-FM during the Canadian Broadcasting Corporation staff lockout.

 His comedy album Surrounded By Idiots was recorded and released in 2014.
+In the same year he also appeared on the comedy panel show Too Much Information.

-He is the brother of humorist David Rakoff and the son of Vivian Rakoff.
+He is the brother of humorist David Rakoff and the son of Vivian Rakoff, who was a chair of the psychiatry department at the University of Toronto.